The Nations Shall Seek the LORD in Jerusalem

 Tisha B’Av:

-The fast of the fifth month is the Ninth of Av and is roughly equivalent to the Gregorian month of July.
-This fast commemorates the destruction of the two Temples, both Solomon’s and Herod’s fell to the armies sent by God on this day.
+The fast of the fifth month is the Ninth of Av, and is roughly equivalent to the Gregorian month of July.
+This fast commemorates the two destructions of the Temple, both Solomon’s and Herod’s, which fell to the armies sent by God to destroy it, on this day.

-These two passages do not exactly agree on the date of the destruction of the city, the former putting it on the seventh, the latter on the tenth of the month.
-The Jews explain the discrepancy by saying that the Babylonians entered the temple on the seventh and profaned it until the ninth when they set it on fire and left it to burn until the tenth.
+The Destruction of Jerusalem is in 2 Kings 25:8ff; and Jer.
+52:12ff.
+These two passages do not exactly agree on the date of the destruction of the city; the former has it on the seventh, the latter on the tenth of the month.
+The Jews explain the discrepancy by saying that the Babylonians entered the temple on the seventh and profaned it until the ninth, when they set it on fire and left it to burn until the tenth.
 CJ.
 Rodkinson, Babylonian Talmud; Ta’anith, 86.

 Yom Kippur: